 Things to remember

-Before you get started learning how to make your own toys for guinea pigs, its important to chose the right materials.
+Before you get started learning how to make your own toys for guinea pigs, it’s important to choose the right materials.
 Stay away from any materials that have been treated with toxic glue or varnish.

 Don’t use sharp or jagged items as they can hurt your guinea pig or worse pock their eyes out.
 Beware of small hard items that a guinea pig could choke on.